samouraiworld/gnodaokit/gno/p/daocond/README.md

     // Require 30% of all members
     daocond.MembersThreshold(0.3, store.IsMember, store.MembersCount),

-    // AND at least 2 T! approvals daocond.RoleCount(2, "T1", store.HasRole),
+    // AND at least 2 core-contributor approvals daocond.RoleCount(2, "core-contributor", store.HasRole),

     // AND either CTO approval OR finance team majority daocond.Or(